-Gas Monetization | An exploration of the pathways being explored by resource owners, operators, and technology providers to monetize natural gas, methane, ethane, and NGLs, and analysis of the dynamics related to the Marcellus basin and other regions attracting increasing amounts of investment and infrastructure.
+Gas Monetization | An exploration of the pathways being explored by resource owners, operators, and technology providers to monetize natural gas, methane, ethane, and NGLs, and analysis of the dynamics related to the Bakken formation and other regions attracting significant amounts of investment and infrastructure.

-Small-Scale & Modular GTL | A session focusing on emerging small-scale GTL and syngas technologies and the opportunities they present in North America and elsewhere for both offshore and distributed conversion of natural gas and other feedstocks into fuels and chemicals.
-Speakers include CompactGTL, Greyrock Energy, Primus Green Energy, Velocys and Oberon Fuels.
+Small-Scale & Modular GTL | A session focusing on emerging commercial deployment of small-scale GTL and syngas technologies and the opportunities they present in North America and elsewhere for both offshore and distributed conversion of natural gas and other feedstocks into fuels (diesel, gasoline, DME) and chemicals.
+The session will feature updates from companies at the vanguard of commercial activities in this area including CompactGTL, SGC Energia, Primus Green Energy, and Oberon Fuels.

-North American GTL | An update on the $100 million transformation of a dormant steam methane reformer in Louisiana into the Juniper GTL facility for the production of diesel, waxes and naphtha.
+North American GTL | Updates from the first commercial GTL projects in North America, including the $100 million transformation of a dormant steam methane reformer in Louisiana into the Juniper GTL facility for the production of diesel, waxes and naphtha.

 Additional program information added as confirmed